Everything you need to know about pericarditis

 If the pericardium becomes infected and swells, the two layers will come into contact, causing friction.

-In around 90% of cases, the primary cause of pericarditis cannot be found - it is therefore referred to as idiopathic pericarditis.3 Many cases are assumed to be caused by viral infections that cannot be detected.
+In many cases, the primary cause of pericarditis cannot be found.
+It is therefore known as idiopathic pericarditis.
+Many cases are assumed to be caused by viral infections that cannot be detected.

 Pericarditis is most often caused by a viral infection.